MichaelCurrin/dev-resources/resources/ci-cd/cloudfare-pages/index.md

 CloudFare Pages lacks a button to deploy now, without a commit.

+Netlify provides docs on making a config, so your settings exist outside the service (for repeatable deploys).
+I can't tell if CloudFare Pages supports this.

-Netlify has Functions, like AWS Lambda.
-CloudFare Pages does not.
+Netlify has Functions, like AWS Lambda, but much simpler to deploy.
+CloudFare Pages has CloudFare Workers - see [Build an API for your frontend using Cloudflare Workers](https://developers.cloudflare.com/pages/tutorials/build-an-api-with-workers).

 Netlify has server-side analyics serice for premium (so it works without client-side JS).
 CloudFare Pages has a web analytics service - I don't know about pricing.